Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 Note: Create more than 1 instance of the application to use the live code sharing functionality.

-Note for Linux operating systems, if the application does not launch, within the package.json file on the "start" line, please add --disable-gpu after electron . ("start": "electron . --disable-gpu")
+Note for Linux operating systems: If the page elements do not appear after launching the application, this is a known web browser issue.
+To resolve, within the package.json file on the "start" line, add: --disable-gpu after electron . ("start": "electron . --disable-gpu")

 # Learning JavaScript Desktop Application Description